richardlaugesen/ruvpy/README.md

 ## Templates

-RUV is designed to be tailored to the decision between evaluated.
+RUV is designed to be tailored to the decision being evaluated.
 This may require the development of custom components to define the decision context.
 A set of templates to help the user get started is included in `templates` directory.